Skip to content

 -ConnectedSystemObjectTypeId <int> -MetaverseObjectTypeId <int>

--Direction <string> [-ProjectToMetaverse] [-ProvisionToConnectedSystem]
+-Direction <string> [-Description <string>] [-ProjectToMetaverse]

-[-Enabled <bool>] [-PassThru]
+[-ProvisionToConnectedSystem] [-Enabled <bool>]

-# By connected system name
+# By Connected System name

 New-JIMSyncRule -Name <string> -ConnectedSystemName <string>